-19 Second, as the director of a nonprofit organization, the bishop owes a fiduciary duty of care, loyalty, and good faith to the Protestant Episcopal Church in the Diocese of South Carolina.
+Second, as the director of a nonprofit organization, the bishop owes a fiduciary duty of care, loyalty, and good faith to the Protestant Episcopal Church in the Diocese of South Carolina.
 See S.C.
 Code Ann. § 33-8-300 (2006); see also Menezes v.
 WL Ross & Co., LLC, 403 S.C.
-522, 531, 744 S.E.2d 178, 183 (2013) ("The duty of loyalty requires corporate officers and directors act in the best interest of the corporation and prioritize the corporation's interest above their own.").
-It is troubling that the dissent would base its holding on the application of corporate law, yet at the same time inexplicably fail to consider Bishop Lawrence's actions in this matter undermined the very organization he was charged (and swore an oath) to serve, thereby ignoring his prescribed fiduciary duties.25 This is evidenced by his issuance and delivery of quitclaim deeds26 to disassociated parishes and instruction to those parishes not to immediately record the deeds; seeking out "friendly bankers" to discreetly handle church assets; and executing a formal residential lease of the diocesan property to himself in his individual capacity.
+522, 531, 744 S.E.2d 178, 183 (2013) ("The duty of loyalty requires corporate officers and directors act in the best interest of the corporation and prioritize the corporation's interest above their own."). troubling that the dissent would base its holding on the application of corporate law, yet at the same time inexplicably fail to consider Bishop Lawrence's derogation of his fiduciary duties.
+Bishop Lawrence's actions in this matter undermined the very organization he was charged (and swore an oath) to serve, thereby ignoring his prescribed fiduciary duties.
+This is evidenced by his issuance and delivery of quitclaim deeds to disassociated parishes and instruction to those parishes not to immediately record the deeds; seeking out "friendly bankers" to discreetly handle church assets; and executing a formal residential lease of the diocesan property to himself in his individual capacity.
 Bishop Lawrence's subterfuge took place over the course of several years, all the while keeping his actions secret from the National Church to which he had vowed his loyalty.
 Further, the act of amending the corporate form was not in the interest of the corporation because it was contrary to the constitution and canons of the National Church.
 Based upon both the articles of incorporation and the fiduciary duty owed to the nonprofit corporation, Bishop Lawrence acted outside his scope and authority in direct violation of his oath, the canons, and corporate governance.
-Therefore, any attempts by Bishop Lawrence to unilaterally alter the Lower Diocese's relationship with the National Church cannot be given any effect.
+Therefore, any attempts by Bishop Lawrence to